Stanislav Kurilov: Life in the West

 where he married an Israeli citizen (Lena Gendelev; after marriage, Gendelev-Kurilov) and became employed at the Israel Oceanographic and Limnological Research institute in Haifa.

-He wrote the story of his escape, as well as a number of other stories; they have been published both in Russian and in Hebrew and (partial) English translations.
+He wrote the story of his escape, as well as a number of other stories.
+They have been published in Russian, Hebrew and partial English translations.

 Stanislav Kurilov died in a diving accident on Lake Kinneret.
 He was buried in the Alliance Church International Cemetery in Jerusalem's German Colony neighborhood.

 Other similar escapes

 Although Stanislav Kurilov's method of escape is remarkable, it is not unique.
-In his study of defections from the Soviet Union, Vladislav Krasnov mentions at least two other similar escapes from a Soviet cruise ship on a "cruise to nowhere" in Southeast Asia (Yuri Vetokhin and Liliana Gasinskaya).
+In his study of defections from the Soviet Union, Vladislav Krasnov mentions at least two other similar escapes from a Soviet cruise ship on a "cruise to nowhere" in Southeast Asia, Yuri Vetokhin and Liliana Gasinskaya.

 An unnamed member of the biology faculty at Moscow University, who was 26 at the time, escaped from another Soviet cruise liner (MV Rus) off the Philippines, in a rubber raft.
 He was picked by Filipino fishermen.

 Yuri Vetokhin, a former computer programmer from Leningrad, escaped in a similar way to Indonesia in December 1979.
-He later gave an account of his escape (as well as of two previous, failed, escape attempts on the Black Sea) in his memoir.
+He later gave an account of his escape, as well as of two previous, failed, escape attempts on the Black Sea, in his memoir.

 In culture

-In 2017 the Ukrainian music band Antytila published a music video of the song "TDME" dedicated to Kurilov.
+In 2017, the Ukrainian music band Antytila published a music video of the song "TDME" dedicated to Kurilov.